joshhinds/joshhinds.github.io/technical-seo.md

  * <a href="https://www.botify.com/blog/martin-splitt-javascript-rendering">JavaScript Rendering Q&A With Google’s Martin Splitt</a>
  * <a href="https://www.onely.com/blog/">Onely blog</a> - lots of tech seo focused posts.
 JavaScript SEO, rendering issues, etc.
  * <a href="https://en.ryte.com/magazine/javascript-and-seo-best-practice-guide">JavaScript SEO - Best Practice Guide</a>
+ * <a href="https://www.stateofdigital.com/javascript-seo-crawling-indexing/">JavaScript and SEO: The Difference Between Crawling and Indexing</a>
  * <a href="https://www.onely.com/blog/rendering-seo-manifesto/">Rendering SEO manifesto – why JavaScript SEO is not enough</a> <<-- Josh's Tip: Read this twice just so the ideas in it sink in :-)
  * <a href="https://developers.google.com/web/fundamentals/performance/critical-rendering-path">Web Fundamentals: Critical Rendering Path</a> (source: Google)